BED BUGS NORTHWEST

 Bed Bug Eggs

-Can one bed bug lay eggs?
+Can one single female bed bug lay eggs?

 How often do bed bugs need to mate to lay eggs?